 If you see your competitors doing better than you it might be worth spending some time to find out why.
 It could be that they're updating their content on a regular basis, they might be blogging to help boost their search rankings, or it could be that their website provides their customers with a better user experience.

-As the end of the year is fast approaching it could be good to spend a bit of time over the holidays to review your website and see what your competitors are doing, and put in place a plan to either update and add to your content or look at a complete website overhaul - especially if your site is 5+ years old.
+As the end of the year is fast approaching it could be good to spend a bit of time over the holidays to review your website and see what your competitors are doing, and put in place a plan to either update and add to your content or look at a complete website design overhaul - especially if your site is 5+ years old.